 }

-statement executes one block of code if the condition istrue
+if-elsestatement executes one block of code if the condition istrue, and another block if the condition isfalse.

 Syntax: